 - Size: 35mm width x 50 mm height.

-- Color: Taken in natural color.
-No black and white or any filters.
+- Color: Must be in color.
+Black and white photos will not be accepted, nor any filters.

-- Head size and position: The head should measure 25mm to 30 mm.
-Squared with camera.
+- Head size and position: The head should measure 25mm x 30 mm and face the camera.

 - Recency: No older than six months.

 - Background: White only.
 No colors, prints, or patterns.

 *Smile: No smiling.
 The mouth must be closed.